slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'What gets measured gets done.'*

 <!--
+> *'If we wait for the moment when everything, absolutely everything is ready, we shall never begin.' -- Ivan Turgenev*

+- Total efficiency constrains us.
+We become super invested in maintaining the status quo because that is where we excel.
+Innovation is a threat.
+Change is terrifying.
+Being perfect at something is dangerous if it’s the only thing you can do.

 you always throw out your first pancake - primeiro milho é para os pardais

 It isn't what we say or think that defines us, but what we do. -- Jane Austen